RSR Research Agenda

-Now, in the pandemic even as fast fashion falls a bit out of favor and consumers expect more sustainability, the pandemic has changed requirements.
+Now, in the pandemic, consumers expect more sustainability, the pandemic has changed requirements.
 It’s time to push the “go faster” button.
 But it begs the question: go faster in which direction?

 The answers are not so simple.
 We have pre-pandemic data and pandemic era data – but really don’t know what will stick and what won’t.
 Retailers and their merchandise vendors must find ways to create a more iterative and faster design, produce, allocate, ship cycle.

 What are they thinking?
 Is near-sourcing an option?
 What technologies do they believe can support them?
 And….how will they implement those technologies with a predominantly home-based workforce?

 This report uncovers retailers’ attitudes about what exactly agility in merchandising means and the challenges they perceive in getting there.

 In an era of inflation and scarcity, with consumers more price conscious than ever, where does the role of pricing go from here?
 To find out. we need your help.

 Are Retailers And Consumers In Sync On Social Responsibility?

 In the middle of a global pandemic, one would think that sustainability and environmental and social responsibility would take a back seat and fall off the front pages of the news.